-Simon trained as newspaper journalist and went through local radio into television news where he worked for BBC and ITN as correspondent and news editor before joining Sky News as Head of Home News.
+Simon trained as a newspaper journalist and went through local radio into television news where he worked for the BBC and ITN as a correspondent and news editor before joining Sky News as head of home news.

-Simon went on to become Sky News Managing Editor, Head of Newsgathering and Deputy Head of News before retiring in 2012.
+Simon went on to become Sky News managing editor, head of newsgathering and deputy head of news before retiring in 2012.

-With colleagues he won many news awards including RTS, BAFTA and Emmy.
+With colleagues he has won many news awards, including an RTS, a BAFTA and an Emmy.

-He is now a news consultant in UK and USA.
+He is now a news consultant in the UK and the USA.